KCErb/cordwainer/tutorials/start.md

 #### 3. Package or Run

 Since in this example we are not packaging, I'll ignore what `@packager.run` does and just look at `execute_app`.
 First it `unshift`s the current directory and requires the `shoes/swt.rb`.
-That little `require` is really the leather of shoes.
+That little `require` is really the leather of Shoes.
 It's the part where all of the models, classes, constants etc. get defined and loaded.
 Since our program doesn't use those, I'm going to skip it for now.

-Next we `load` the app (in our case `puts 'Hello World'`).
+Next we `load` the app (in our case `puts "Hello World"`).
 And it is this last command `load` that **actually runs the app**.

 ## Conclusion

 In this tutorial we walked through all of the code necessary to run a small bit of Ruby code.
 A lot happened, but most of the work was spent setting up and running the development environment.
-In the end we defined the entire shoes library and *then* ran the app.
+In the end we defined the entire Shoes library and *then* ran the app.